 If you need the discarded tile to complete a pung, you have to say “pung,” grab it, and display the completed pung face up next to your flowers.
 Pungs are powerful because you can seize it even if it isn’t your turn, and everyone before you will lose their turn.

-A kang is a four-of-a-kind.
+A kong is a four-of-a-kind.

 Generally you cannot seize a discarded tile to form a pair.
 The only exception is if you are waiting for one more tile to win.
 You might be waiting to complete a pung, a chow, or an eye in order to win.
 No matter what you’re waiting for, you can seize it if somebody discards it, anytime.
 Winning using a discarded tile is called hu or mahjong.